3D Importer

 World UpSets the upward facing axis of the object.
 By default, this is set to Top.

-File Geometry
+File geometry

 File geometry includes information on the file dimensions and polycount of the entire model.
 You can edit the following settings for all meshes: